alseekford/M14_Challenge/README.md

-# Module 14 Challenge
+# DS5100 Module 14 Challenge
-DS5100: Create and publish on GitHub a package containing a single module with a single function.
+Goal: Create and publish on GitHub a package containing a single module with a single function.